er-md-ejaz/JAVA-DSA/Day-2/flow chart-algorithm-pseudo code.md

 An algorithm is a procedure or set of rules that defines how a program is to be executed.
 In the algorithm, plain text is used.
 The algorithm does not follow any rules

 # What is a Pseudocode?
-It is the mimic of a code.
-Represents code-like structure of a algorithm.
+Pseudocode is an informal, code-like representation of an algorithm.
+It mimics the structure of actual programming code but is written in plain English to describe the logic clearly without adhering to any programming language syntax.

 # Example of Pseudocode